 How has this happened?

 It all starts from the day we are born.

 How many times have you heard someone say, please don’t say this or do that around the children as they will copy you?

 We are like chameleons for much of our youthful years all the way up to the end of our teens.
-It’s like a case of monkey see, monkey do, we constantly pick up stuff from the environments we live in and the people that are part of them.
+It’s like a case of monkey see, monkey do.
+We constantly pick up stuff from the environments we live in and the people that are part of these.

 We’ll search for identity, trying to find what fits, what allows us to convey ourselves to the world but also protect us from harm.
 We look to the elders around us for guidance on navigating a number of routine events in life, we watch, learn and apply.

 Our parents kick start this process for us as we spend large amounts of time with them, so of course they’re going to be the biggest source in which we learn from in the beginning.
 However as time goes on we are exposed to many more environments.
 You’ll meet more people through schools, work and different forms of media which again you’ll learn from and some of what you’ve learnt may no doubt challenge what you first absorbed from your parents.

 (As a side note, it will be very interesting to study the behaviours of children growing up today as constant access to the digital world and the connection to anyone we want, whenever we want, allows this generation to learn from many more people than just their parents in their formative years.)

 But back to now and to wrap up this section.
 Rest assured that this is all part of the ‘process’, which you had no choice in at the beginning.
 Yet now you can identify what doesn’t work for you and make those changes which allow you to be your authentic self if that’s what you seek.